yongqil/RSEAcode/README.md

 ## RSEA
-A Region Search Evolutionary Algorithm for Many-Objective Optimization In the project
+A Region Search Evolutionary Algorithm for Many-Objective Optimization
+In the project

 ## Publications
 Y. Liu, H. Qin et. al, "A Region Search Evolutionary Algorithm for Many-Objective Optimization".
 Information Sciences, 2019.
 DOI:
 If
+Code also see from (https://www.researchgate.net/profile/Yongqi_Liu/publications)

 ## The code is build based on jMetal
 **jMetal** is an object-oriented Java-based framework for multi-objective optimization with metaheuristics.